rails-girls-summer-of-code/summer-of-code/blog/_posts/2013-06-23-new-organizers-teams.md

 layout: post
 created_at: Thu Jun 23 2013
 permalink: blog/new-organizers-teams
+current: blog
 author: Rails Girls Summer of Code organizers
 twitter: railsgirlssoc
 ---

 Got some spare time and a knack for PR, community management, Sponsoring or Coding?
 Awesome!
 We could use some helpful hands and can offer a wonderful summer of experience and of course [cat gifs](#cats) ;)

 Part of the reason is that [Sven] (http://twitter.com/svenfuchs) will have to step back from working on Rails